nlc2002/YVINS-Fusion/README.md

 ### 3.2 [KAIST](https://sites.google.com/view/complex-urban-dataset)

-*/datas/global_pose.py* transfer the global pose.csv to rosbag.
+Script *./datas/kaist/global_pose.py* could transfer the global pose.csv to rosbag.
 Then you can merge the global_pose.bag with needed bag files.
 Here we provide a sample bag file ([urban27-dongtan](https://cloud.tsinghua.edu.cn/d/b67c9db499e84efb96f6/)) with global pose embedded.
+If you want to generate your own bag file, please refer to [kaist2bag](https://github.com/tsyxyz/kaist2bag).

 After downloading the dataset, run the following command to extract the bag file: